Bhargav43/BackupFiles/README.md

 2 | Python | Version 3.7.0 x64 bit
 3 | PyInstaller | Version 3.6
 4 | IDE | Pyzo 4.10.2 x64 bit

+_Recommendation: Try using [`executable`](https://github.com/Bhargav43/BackupFiles/blob/master/BackupFiles.exe) directly as it doesn't require Python and other dependencies to be present in your Windows PC.
+Executable is mostly made stand-alone._

 ## Imported Modules :package:
 Sn | **Module** | **Type**